ZeroCM/zcm/docs/tutorial.md

     zcm-logger --zcm-url ipc

-This will produce a zcm log file in the current directory named with the pattern: `zcmlog-{YEAR}-{MONTH}-{DAY}.00`
+This will produce a ZCM log file in the current directory named with the pattern: `zcmlog-{YEAR}-{MONTH}-{DAY}.00`

 We can *replay* these captured events using the zcm-logplayer tool: